ACRIC: Securing Legacy Communication Networks via Authenticated Cyclic Redundancy Integrity Check: Securing Legacy Systems: Design Challenges and Goals

+Significant research aimed to improve the security of legacy communication protocols, particularly within industrial and automotive networks.
+The rapid advancement of \ac{iiot} and automated driving technologies has underscored the need for secure data exchanges in previously isolated, now interconnected systems \cite{CybersecurityICS}, \cite{CybersecFor4.0}, \cite{CANSurvey}.
+Although various security mechanisms such as digital signatures, \acp{mac}, and encryption have been explored (\cite{CyberattacksCountermeasures}, \cite{AnalysisSecurity}, \cite{InvehicleAuth}), practical constraints limit their adoption in the real world, especially in resources-constrained environments.
+By critically reviewing the available literature, we identify the following challenges.

-\begin{itemize} \item \textit{\underline{Challenge 1 - Interoperability}}.
-Simultaneously upgrading all devices to a secure version is impractical and costly, especially in critical industrial settings.
-Security solutions must ensure backward compatibility by preserving the original message frame structure.
-This challenge limits the extent of possible protocol modifications but is essential for enabling secure and non-secure devices to coexist and communicate seamlessly.
+\textbf{\underline{Challenge 1 - Interoperability}}.
+Simultaneous upgrades of all devices are impractical and costly, particularly in critical industrial settings.
+Additionally, in \ac{ot} systems, devices often rely on synchronized timing and regularly monitor the communication line, expecting messages of predefined lengths.
+Introducing additional fields into message formats can disrupt this synchronization, leading to communication and system failures.
+Therefore, security solutions must maintain backward compatibility by preserving the original message frame structure, enabling secure and non-secure devices to coexist \cite{IndustrialPerspective}, \cite{InvehicleAuth}.